- Harley, Rebecca, PhD;

-- Recognize the importance of returning to common factors in psychotherapy when cases get stuck
+- Explain the importance of returning to common factors in psychotherapy when cases get stuck

-- Define DBT and other "Third Wave" therapies
+- Describe Dialectical Behavior Therapy (DBT) and other "Third Wave" therapies

-- Review principles and application of mindfulness and other DBT skills
+- Discuss principles of mindfulness and other DBT skills

-- Discuss the utility of incorporating developmental and psychodynamic concepts into the treatment of challenging cases
+- Utilize developmental and psychodynamic concepts when treating challenging cases

 Participants must complete each week sequentially and while completing all components of each week to receive credit, including: